stark1tty/SedMob/docs/legacy-mobile-app.md

 1. The reference data is identical between both versions
 2. Profile and bed data can be mapped directly, adjusting column names (remove camelCase, add underscores)
-3. The `bedphotos` table has no equivalent in the Flask version
+3. The `bedphotos` table maps to the `BedPhoto` model (same concept, slightly different schema)
-4. Audio file paths stored in bed records won't be usable without the Cordova file system
+4. Audio file paths stored in bed records will need files re-uploaded through the Flask UI